edresch/coalescence/coalescence.md

 * *"The only secret people keep is immortality."* - [Emily Dickinson](https://www.goodreads.com/quotes/204466)

-* "All truth is [*eternal.*](https://imgur.com/YyTq8Uh) Truth is nobody’s property; no race, no individual can lay any exclusive claim to it.
+* "All truth is *eternal.* Truth is nobody’s property; no race, no individual can lay any exclusive claim to it.
 Truth is the nature of all souls. - [Swami Vivekananda](https://w.wiki/CwK)

+* ***"Eternity means Ever-Being.
+Eternity is an unchanging unity.*** Neither coming to be nor passing away.
+Absolutely One, it has never known measure and stands outside of number...
+And having no constituent parts it accepts no pattern, forms no shape.
+Changelessly motionless and ever holding the Universal content in actual. presence.
+All its content is in immediate concentration as at one point; nothing in it ever knows development: all remains identical within itself, ***knowing nothing of change.*** That which neither has been nor will be, but simply possesses being; that which enjoys stable existence as neither in process of change nor having ever changed- that is Eternity. ***Being itself could not make such an opposite into Being..."*** - Plotinus, Enneads, 204-270 AD.

 * The philosophy of [Sankara](https://w.wiki/CmD) states [Brahman](https://w.wiki/CmE) (Ultimate Reality) alone is real; the world is non-real, and the [The Ātman](https://w.wiki/CmF) (Self) is essentially not-different from Brahman.